matrix-org/dendrite/docs/INSTALL.md

 * Apache Kafka 0.10.2+

-Please note that Kafka is **not required** for a monolith deployment - see the "Starting a monolith server" section below!
+Please note that Kafka is **not required** for a monolith deployment.

 ## Building Dendrite